 - While pan ingredients are cooking, whisk together eggs, milk, cheese, and salt/pepper in a bowl.
 Pour egg mixture into pan and spread evenly over the ingredients.
 Cook on stovetop for 3 minutes (no stirring!) until edges start to set.

 - Carefully place pan in oven and cook for 10 minutes.
-The frittata is done when eggs appear set and frittata is separating a bit from the edges of the pan.
+The sausage frittata is done when eggs appear set and frittata is separating a bit from the edges of the pan.
 Let cool a bit, slice, and serve!

 Notes